-Owensboro Child Custody Lawyer
+Owensboro Child Custody Lawyer for legal & Visitation Rights

-Experienced Child Custody attorneys IN owensboro, Kentucky
+Experienced Family attorneys serving owensboro, Kentucky

 What Are the Step Parent Adoption Laws in Kentucky?

-In the state of KY, anyone who is 18 and a resident of the state (or resided in the state for 12 months prior to filing for a step-parent adoption) is eligible for asking permission to adopt a child in the Circuit Court (in the Family Court) in the county where the person lives.
+In the state of KY, anyone who is 18 and a resident of the state (or resided in the state for 12 months prior to filing for a step-parent adoption) is eligible for asking permission to adopt a child in the Circuit Court (in the KY Family Court) in the county where the person lives.

 What is child custody in Owensboro, KY?